scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

     import awkward1 as ak
     bikeroutes = ak.Record(bikeroutes_pyobj)

 Longitude and latitude are in the first two components of fields named :code:`"coordinates"` of fields named :code:`"geometry"` of fields named :code:`"features"`.
-They can be accessed with NumPy-like slices.
+They can be accessed with NumPy-like slices, including ellipsis, :code:`np.newaxis`, masks, etc.

 .. code-block:: python